pascual143/Munch/README.md

 ## Features

-- Log in and Log out
+- Log in and Log out, Auth
 - Different cathegories of dishes
 - Able to make a 5 Stars review
 - Download and upload recipes